shanemcquillan1994/shanemcquillan.github.io/README.md

 Submissions were be evaluated based on their categorization accuracy.

 Attached within zip "Image_Classification_CassavaDisease_TensorFlowHub.zip" you can find the relevant code within notebook format.

+6) Predicting COVID-19 Diagnosis based on CT Scans

+1. Problem

+This last year has been a strange one in our world.
+It seems the entire world is coming together to try and tackle the COVID 19 outbreak.
+It has been the biggest pandemic to rock the world since the Spanish flu ended in 1920.

+The aim of this project is to demonstrate that this dataset is useful for developing AI-based diagnosis models of COVID-19.
+Using this dataset, I aim to develop diagnosis methods based on multi-task learning and self-supervised learning.

+2. The Data

+During the outbreak time of COVID-19, computed tomography (CT) is a useful manner for diagnosing COVID-19 patients.
+Due to privacy issues, publicly available COVID-19 CT datasets are highly difficult to obtain, which hinders the research and development of AI-powered diagnosis methods of COVID-19 based on CTs.

+This open-sourced dataset -- COVID-CT, contains 349 COVID-19 CT images from 216 patients and 463 non-COVID-19 CTs.
+The utility of this dataset is confirmed by a senior radiologist who has been diagnosing and treating COVID-19 patients since the outbreak of this pandemic.

+The data and code are available at here : https://github.com/UCSD-AI4H/COVID-CT

+The utility of this dataset has been confirmed by a senior radiologist in Tongji Hospital, Wuhan, China, who has performed diagnosis and treatment of a large number of COVID-19 patients during the outbreak of this disease between January and April.

+3. Evaluation

+For this project , I will evaluate my model with F1-score.
+I am doing this simply because it is far more important to ensure that False Negatives and False Positives are taken in to account of importance.

+For example , Let's say my model will produce an accuracy in this case = 90% which is a high enough number for the model to be considered as ‘accurate’.
+However, there are 5 patients who actually have Covid-19 and the model predicted that they don’t have it.
+Obviously, this is too high a cost.
+I want my model should try to minimize these False Negatives.
+This is why I will use F1 score.

+F1-score : This is the harmonic mean of Precision and Recall and gives a better measure of the incorrectly classified cases than the Accuracy Metric.

+In the original report , the study gained an an F1 of 0.85 and an AUC of 0.94 in diagnosing COVID-19 from CT scans.
+In this notebook , I will try to better match this or even beat this performance.

+4. Features

+In this project I am dealing with images (unstructured data) so it's probably best we use deep learning/transfer learning.

+This is is a binary classification problem, either positive or negative in each case.

+There are around 320 positive COVID-19 images in the training set (with or without labels).

+There are around 141 negative COVID-19 images in the training set (with or without labels)